 Despite its name, Pont Neuf (“New Bridge”), built in the 16th century, is actually the oldest bridge in Paris!

 Are you planning to drive to Paris?
 Read this one then!
-To manage traffic in Paris, the capital of France doesn’t use STOP signs, there is in fact just one single STOP sign in the whole Paris!
+To manage traffic in Paris, the capital of France doesn’t use STOP signs,.
+In fact, there is only one single STOP sign in the whole Paris!

 THE LIGHTS OF STREETS AND REASON